 Read More: Character Codes for CHAR Function in Excel

 How to Convert Excel ASCII to Char: Use of CHAR Function

-Go through the below section to learn more about Excel ASCII to Char conversion and vice versa.
+Go through the below section to learn more about Excel ASCII to character conversion and vice versa.

-- Use the below formula in the cells to convert ASCII to Char.
+- Use the below formula in the cells to convert ASCII to character.

 - On the contrary, the CODE function converts the characters into ASCII codes or numbers.